apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ![](/blog/relx/operation.png)

-We can see a series of work done by Apache StreamPark when building and pushing the image: **Read the configuration, build the image, and push the image to the remote repository...** I want to give Apache StreamPark a big thumbs up!
+We can see a series of work done by Apache StreamPark™ when building and pushing the image: **Read the configuration, build the image, and push the image to the remote repository...** I want to give Apache StreamPark™ a big thumbs up!

 ![](/blog/relx/step_details.png)